Logo Mibo

 // Essential for collision detection between complex meshes

-let inline intersects (boxA: inref<BoundingBox>) (boxB: inref<BoundingBox>) =
+let intersects (boxA: inref<BoundingBox>) (boxB: inref<BoundingBox>) =

 // Access fields directly via the pointer.